Ewan82/sentinelSimulator/README.rst

 Features
 --------

-- Simulates sentinel 2 data from JULES output
+- Simulates Sentinel 1 & 2 data from JULES output
-- Add additional explanation
+- Allows for for sensitivity analysis using an ensemble of model runs from JULES

 Source Code
 -----------

-github.com/example_user/sentinelSimulator
+www.github.com/Ewan82/sentinelSimulator

 Support
 -------